garkimasera/rusted-ruins/README.md

   - Main quest

 ## Pak files
-In this game, most of image data and many assets are handled as *XXObject*.
+In this game, most of the image data and many assets are handled as *XXObject*.
 XXObject is packaged to pak files.
 Their file extension is "pak".
 Pak files and the sources are under [rusted-ruins-pak](https://github.com/garkimasera/rusted-ruins-pak).